ARM-PIt/tidalconnect-picore/README.md

 The default playback device in tidal.sh is set to 'sound_device' since this makes tidal_connect output to the onboard 3.5mm jack.
 Also note that a 10 second sleep has been added to the tidal.sh script so that it has the best chance of starting up after a reboot, giving some time for Squeezelite to release the audio device.

-For a Raspberry Pi 4 using only onboard audio, that's it; run the script, let it reboot, connect with a Tidal client and play.
+For a Raspberry Pi 4 using only onboard audio, that's it; run the install script, let it reboot, connect with a Tidal client and play.
 If you'd like to change the advertised name of the player, change the TC_NAME variable in /home/tc/Tidal-Connect-Armv7/tidal.sh, save and reboot with 'pcp br'.

+There is a known issue regarding volume control with some HiFiBerry cards.
+While playback does work, volume is at what I would assume is 100%, and there is no way of adjusting this.
+I have also found this to be the case with some USB bluetooth transmitter dongles from Creative and 1Mii.
+The issue is being tracked in the tidal-connect-docker project linked below.
+There is a link to the issue in the project's readme.

 ### Configuring for other output devices
 If you wish to output sound to another device on the system, you need to check how tidal_connect identifies the devices.
 SSH to the piCorePlayer and execute the following: